List of Hollyoaks characters introduced in 2010: Trish Minniver

 Trish Minniver, played by Paula Wolfenden from 2010 to 2012 and Denise Welch from 2021, is the mother of Mitzeee (Rachel Shenton) and Maxine Minniver (Nikki Sanderson), who arrives on her birthday to see her family.
 It is revealed that she has bitter feelings towards her niece "that she treated like a sister" Heidi Costello (Kim Tiddy), this is because Trish used to date Carl Costello (Paul Opacic) before he left her for Heidi.
 She appears to be using her daughter Mitzeee in her plan to make Carl and his family's life hell.
 Trish reappears at Christmas 2010 with Mitzeee and makes peace with Heidi and Carl, before befriending Myra McQueen (Nicole Barber-Lane).
 Trish encourages Heidi to be more accepting of her transgender son Jason Costello (Victoria Atkin).

-Mitzeee is shocked to discover that Ethan Scott (Craig Vye) has arrested Trish, and blackmails her into getting Warren Fox (Jamie Lomas) to confess to the murder of Louise Summers (Roxanne McKee) or Trish will be sent down for 2 years.
+Mitzeee is shocked to discover that Ethan Scott (Craig Vye) has arrested Trish, and blackmails her into getting Warren Fox (Jamie Lomas) to confess to the murder of Louise Summers (Roxanne McKee) or Trish will be sent down for two years.
 However, this later backfires and Trish is released without charge.
 Trish later appears in Mitzeee's imagination while she is in prison.
-Trish offers Mitzeee advise and she soon realises that Trish is not really there.
+Trish offers Mitzeee advice and she soon realises that Trish is not really there.

 On 19 October 2020, it was announced that Trish would be returning to the village, with the role recast to Welch.
 She has previously starred in three soaps, Coronation Street, Waterloo Road and EastEnders.
 Prior to accepting the role, she stated that she would not appear in a soap again, due to the heavy filming schedule and early wakeup times.
 However, when the casting directors informed her agent that the role of Trish "had Denise written all over it", she explained that it lured her in and that her inhibitions about being in a soap "went out of the window", adding that the role "was just too good an opportunity to pass up".
 After she began filming, Welch said that the "5am starts" had "been a shock to the system", but that waking up feeling excited about filming helped her to know she had made "the right decision".
 Welch described Trish as "quite camp", and noted that since Trish is a dance teacher, she "dresses like Olivia Newton-John in the "Physical" video", adding that Trish "loves a coloured headband and an orange legwarmer".
 Welch then complimented Trish's style, stating that she is more stylish than her.
 Welch described Trish's relationship with Maxine as "fractious", but stated that Maxine is "ultimately pleased to see Trish".
 She hinted that while their reunion scenes will initially have a "funny element", the storyline will "become much darker".

-She departs on 4 January 2022, when she leaves the village for a fresh start in LA with her other daughter Anne.
+Trish departs on 4 January 2022, when she leaves the village for a fresh start in Los Angeles with Mitzeee.